SydShafferLab/nd2_to_Tiff_Converter/README.md

 # Input/Output

-# Input
+## Input
 Required

 infile     -> filename or full filepath string of the image stack

 Optional

-outDir   -> filepath for the Output nDigits  -> max order of magnitude for naming convention
+outDir   -> filepath for the Output

+nDigits  -> max order of magnitude for naming convention
                                ei. 'dapi001'  nDigits = 3

-Output
+## Output

 tif          ->    3D tiff files named "NAME#" were # coresponds to the Z stack and
                   takes into account previous existing files.
 NAME is taken from the wavelength channel (ie DAPI, CY3,...) and changed so that arjlabimagetools can read it.
 A folder is made for each file read.

-This is an Example of the naming convention as follows:
-                  Our_names     arj_names
-                  alexa594  ->  alexa
-                  Atto647N  ->  cy
-                  cy3            ->  tmr
-                  700            ->  nir
-Add to this list in the "channelMap" if you have a strange naming convention to use arjlabimagetools.
+If you have a strange naming convention, add it to "channelMap" on the code in order to use arjlabimagetools.

 # Usage

 nd2toTiff('Fish_Scan1.nd2');               % read image stack in working directory and output in working directory

 nd2toTiff('/path/to/file/Fish_Scan1.nd2'); % read image stack from specific filepath and output in working directory

 nd2toTiff('/path/to/file/*.nd2');          % read all nd2 files from specified filepath and output in working directory

 # Usage of 'outDir'

 nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/') % read image stack from specific filepath and output file to outDir

 nd2toTiff('/path/to/file/*.nd2','outDir','/path/to/outputfile/')          % read all nd2 files from specified filepath and output file to outDir

 # Usage of ‘nDigit'

 nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/',’nDigits’,8)  % file NAME# will have 8 digits, ei. 'dapi00000001'